 <

 Every November through December, emails start to trickle in asking the all-familiar question, “Which camera do you recommend?” or “What kind of camera do you use?”
-Here’s my very honest answer to that seemingly simple but very loaded question:
+Here’s my very honest answer to that seemingly simple, but very loaded question:

 The truth.
 The real benefits of a DSLR camera begin when you learn to use it how it was intended, and that’s shooting in manual mode by learning aperture, shutter speed, and ISO to create proper exposure.
 The magic of a DSLR happens when you learn, put the pieces together, and practice, A LOT.
 This takes a huge time commitment.
-Otherwise, using a DSLR on its automatic setting is really producing nothing more than what your phone’s camera can create, but with a larger file.
+Otherwise, using a DSLR on its automatic setting is really producing nothing more than what your phone’s camera can create, but with a more advanced and larger image file.
 A “fancy camera” is nothing more than a tool but you must learn to USE it!
 In other words, my camera doesn’t create great images, I DO!

 There’s a small minority of people I will encourage to purchase a DSLR: